khowling/aks-deploy-arm/README.md

 ## Running the Script

 There a 2 ways to lauch the script
-* The **highly** recommended way is to use this [app(TBC)](#) to guide you through a series of questions where you can specify your operational needs, this outputs the command line you can then paste to launch the script
+* The **highly** recommended way is to use this **[app](https://khcommon.z6.web.core.windows.net?v=v1.7)** to guide you through a series of questions where you can specify your operational needs, this outputs the command line you can then paste to launch the script
-* You can manaully run the script, constructing your own command line options
+* Alternativly, you can manaully run the script, constructing your own command line options, this is a great option once you have been through the app once, and you want to add to your automated release process

     ```
-    Usage: ./deploy.sh [-a "OPTS"] [-n <kubenet|azure>] [-t [tenentid]] [<rg>/]<cluster_name>
+    Usage: ./deploy.sh ARGS [<rg>/]<cluster_name>
     args:
+    <-l location> : Azure Region (required)
+    [-c node count] : Mumber of virtual machine agent nodes in cluster (default 3)
-     * -n <kubenet | azure> : Network plugin (required)
+    [-n kubenet | azure] : AKS network plugin (default: azure)
-     * -t [tenantid]: integate with aad, and optionally provide an alternative tenant id to secure your aks cluster users (you will need ADMIN rights on the tenant)
-     * -a: a space delimited string with conditional provisioning arge:
+    [-v VM SKU ] : virtual machine size (default: Standard_D2s_v3)
+    [-o OS-disksize ] : virtial machine OS disk size (defaults to VM default)
+    [-t [tenantId]]: Use AAD Integration.
+If [tenantId] provided, an that alternative tenant id (YOU WILL NEED GLOBAL ADMIN role)
+    [-a: features] : Can provide one or multiple features:
+        clustrautoscaler=<max> - Enable cluster AutoScaler with max nodes
-          * vnet : Create a custom VNET
+        vnet                   - create custom vnet
-          * onprem : Create a Gateway Subnet for on-orem ExpressRoute or VPN Gateway
-          * [nginx|appgw] : Setup HTTP/S Ingress
-          * dns=resource_grounp/zone : Setup automatic dns registration (requires Azure DNS Zone)
-          * cert=<cert_email> : Setup Lets Encrypt Cert generation
+        onprem                 - create vnet Gateway subnet
+        [nginx|appgw]          - create ingress
+        dns=<rg/zone>          - auto create dns records
+        cert=<cert_email>      - auto create TLS Certs with lets encrypt
-          * afw : Provision and Confgiure Azure Firewall for locked down egress
+        afw                    - create Azure Firewall & setup
-          * kured : addon
+        podsec                 - Pod Security Policy
+        kured                  - install kured
-          * aci : Azure Container Insights Addon
+        aci                    - install Azure Container Insights
-          * acr : Provision Azure Container Registry
+        acr                    - install Azure Container Registry
-          * calico : enable network policy
-          * ipw: enable IP Whitelist
-          * policy :
+        calico                 - install calico
+        private-api            - Private Cluster (require jumpbox to access)
+        policy                 - Apply gatekeeper (future)
+    [-d] : Install Demo App
     ```